Skip to main content

 Skullcandy Push Ultra true wireless earbuds

 True wireless earbuds with adjustable hooks.
-Instead of using silicone ear tips, they leave your ears open thanks to an open-air design that lets you hear the outside world.
+Instead of using silicone ear tips, they leave your ears open thanks to an open-air design that lets you hear ambient noise.

-Ear hook earbuds offer a superb fit, a Qi wireless charging case, and a companion app.
+Ear hook design offers a superb fit, a Qi wireless charging case, and a companion app.

 Skullcandy Push Ultra review